Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

-The distance given in Eq.~(\ref{eq:PB}) (with various choices of $\xi$) is often called the \indexit{magnetopause: Chapman-Ferraro distance}Chapman-Ferraro \indexit{Chapman-Ferraro distance}distance.
-[Here, we] consistently use the symbol $R_{\rm CF}$ for the distance {\em defined} by Eq.~(\ref{eq:PB}) with $\xi = 2 $, {\em i.e.,} for the nominal distance of the sub-solar magnetopause predicted by \indexit{solar wind: pressure balance}pressure balance; [the symbol $R_{\rm mp}$ is reserved] for the {\em actual} distance of the sub-solar magnetopause in any particular\indexit{magnetopause: sub-solar distance} context.
-Thus, \mbox{$R_{\rm mp}\simeq R_{\rm CF}$} in the present case of a simple closed magnetosphere but not necessarily in the case of more general models. \activity{Use Eq.~(\ref{eq:PB}) to show the scaling of $R_{\rm CF}$ with orbital radius, planetary magnetic field, and planetary radius.}\activity{With the fastest recorded solar-wind gusts at $v_{\rm sw} \approx 2500$\,km/s, what is the required plasma density to push the magnetopause to within geosynchronous orbit according to Eq.~(\ref{eq:PB})?}
+The distance given in Eq.~(\ref{eq:PB}) (with various choices of $\xi$) is often called the \indexit{magnetopause!Chapman-Ferraro distance}Chapman-Ferraro \indexit{Chapman-Ferraro distance}distance.
+[Here, we] consistently use the symbol $R_{\rm CF}$ for the distance {\em defined} by Eq.~(\ref{eq:PB}) with $\xi = 2 $, {\em i.e.,} for the nominal distance of the sub-solar magnetopause predicted by \indexit{solar!wind!pressure balance}pressure balance; [the symbol $R_{\rm mp}$ is reserved] for the {\em actual} distance of the sub-solar magnetopause in any particular\indexit{magnetopause!sub-solar distance} context.
+Thus, \mbox{$R_{\rm mp}\simeq R_{\rm CF}$} in the present case of a simple closed magnetosphere but not necessarily in the case of more general models. \sactivity{$\circledS$ {\em Show:} (a) Use Eq.~(\ref{eq:PB}) to calculate the scaling of $R_{\rm CF}$ with orbital radius (in AU), planetary magnetic field at the surface, and planetary radius.
+For Earth and the giant planets, estimate for each of the planets the model-based magnetopause distance $R_{\rm CF}$ setting $\xi=2$.
+Assume the following: that the solar wind speed averages to roughly the same value at all the planets (say $v_{\rm sw} = 400$\,km/s).
+Use info in Tables~\ref{tab:fran2} and \ref{tab:fran3}. (b) For Earth and Saturn, compare $R_{\rm CF}$ to the orbital radii of Moon, Enceladus and Titan. \solution{cfradius} \mylabel{act:cfradius}} \activity{{\em Show: } With the fastest recorded solar-wind gusts at $v_{\rm sw} \approx 2500$\,km/s, calculate the required plasma density to push the magnetopause to within geosynchronous orbit according to Eq.~(\ref{eq:PB})?}

-The pressure balance condition, combined with assumptions about the sources of the magnetic field within the magnetosphere, may be used to calculate not only the distance to the sub-solar point, but also the complete \indexit{magnetopause: shape of}shape of the magnetopause surface (for discussion of such models at Earth, see Ch.~H-I:11).
+The pressure balance condition, combined with assumptions about the sources of the magnetic field within the magnetosphere, may be used to calculate not only the distance to the sub-solar point, but also the complete \indexit{magnetopause!shape of}shape of the magnetopause surface (for discussion of such models at Earth, see Ch.~I:11).
 Typically the magnetopause is roughly spherical on the dayside of the planet, facing into the solar wind flow (the effective center of the sphere being located behind the planet, very roughly at a distance $\sim 0.5\ R_{\rm mp}$), and is elongated in the anti-sunward direction.